Whole Grain Porridge

 - Kamut Berries: Chewy texture and rich, butter flavour that’s delicious in porridge.
 Good source of selenium, zinc, magnesium and iron.
 High in protein, containing 7 grams of protein per serving, and a good source of dietary fiber.
 Kamut has a bit of a longer cooking time but soaking it overnight can reduce that to speed things up.

 - Farro: An ancient relative of modern-day wheat, farro is hearty and chewy with a rich, nutty flavour.
 A good source of iron, protein and fiber.
-Try it in my 5-minute breakfast farro bowls.

 - Brown Rice (Gluten-Free): Delicious for whole grain porridge, think rice pudding!
 Rich in selenium, manganese, fiber and antioxidants.